mes-aides/ops/README.md

 ### HTTPS configuration

-Limitation: The initial set up can't be done with HTTPS enabled.
+Limitation: The initial setup can't be done with HTTPS enabled because NGINX has to be properly configured on port 80 before requesting an SSL certificate.

-A HTTPS configuration is enabled if the file `/opt/mes-aides/use_ssl` exists (with `sudo touch /opt/mes-aides/use_ssl` for instance).
+An HTTPS configuration is enabled if the file `/opt/mes-aides/use_ssl` exists (you can create it with `sudo touch /opt/mes-aides/use_ssl`).

 ## Continuous provisioning and deployment